selabhvl/dat250public/expassignments/expass4.md

 The REST API should make it possible to Create (POST) Todo-items, Read (GET) TODO-items, Update (PUT), and Delete (DELETE) Todo-items.
 Please look at slide 36 from the lectures on web services for design principles on how to organize the resources in a hierarchical information space of todo-items.
 The test cases will require the API to be structured correctly.

-**Make sure that the test suite located under src/test/java runs successfully after your implementation is finished.** A green tick should appear next to your commit in the GitHub repository since test cases are executed upon code changes.
+**Make sure that the test suite located under src/test/java runs successfully after your implementation is finished:**

+A green tick should appear next to your commit in the GitHub repository since test cases are executed upon code changes.
 You can check those runs under the **Actions** tab.

 ### Experiment 3: Swagger (optional)